 Volunteers are central to the collegial future of ASPR.
-When you volunteer, your time and expertise allows ASPR to provide essential information and tools like the Benchmarking survey, a vibrant community in Chat and our local chapters, and industry specific education through our conference and webinars that we all value so highly.
+When you volunteer, your time and expertise allows ASPR to provide essential information and tools, a vibrant community, and unique education that we all value so highly.

 The Board Development Committee (BDC) is always looking for members interested in serving on the Board of Directors.
 We rely on members with the skills, passion, and varied perspectives to build a forward thinking, inclusive, and strategic governing Board.

 You can submit your nomination anytime.
 Consideration for the 2019 Board ends October 31.

 Summary of the Role

 The role of every board member is threefold; to approve organizational direction, ensure necessary resources, and provide oversight.
 Serving on the board is both an honor and a compliment to you as a professional.
 The qualities sought after in board members are the desire to ask powerful questions, to listen for understanding, to gauge what and when to probe, and to appreciate conversation over conflict.

 There is a minimum of 4 in-person board weekends per year and attendance at the Annual Conference is expected.
 Your travel is covered by ASPR.
 Additionally, board members will have monthly committee and board work and can expect to participate in an average of 2 additional phone calls, during the work day, per month.

 The BDC will assess and interview potential board candidates and align the skills and competences needed each year to complement the entire board.
 Once the committee has made its final selection, the final slate is sent to the ASPR Board for approval.
 Once approved, the slate is presented to the membership.

 The slate is presented to the membership at the annual business meeting in conjunction with the annual conference.
 Members are asked to approve or reject the slate as presented.
 Slated board members take office immediately.